The Finite Element Implementation of a K.P.P. Equation for the Simulation of Tsetse Control Measures in the Vicinity of a Game Reserve: Derivation of a Model

 The combined effect of all three phenomena is additive and a model can therefore be based on the following equation.
 Two alternatives arise based on the exact specification of the parent population density, $\rho^*(\mathbf{x},t)$.
 In the equation

-$\rho(\mathbf{x},t)$ is otherwise the current population density (in which $\mathbf{x}$ and $t$ are space and time respectively), $\lambda$ is an diffusion rate, $r$ is the population growth rate, $K$ is the carrying capacity of the environment and $\delta$ is an artificially imposed mortality.
+$\rho(\mathbf{x},t)$ is otherwise the current population density (in which $\mathbf{x}$ and $t$ are space and time respectively), $\lambda$ is a diffusion rate, $r$ is the population growth rate, $K$ is the carrying capacity of the environment and $\delta$ is an artificially imposed mortality.
 The quantity $\rho^*(\mathbf{x},t)$ is either an historical population density or the current population density, depending on the model preferred.

-{\sc Remark:} Notice that in the special case of $\rho^*(\mathbf{x},t) = \rho(\mathbf{x},t)$ and $\delta = 0$, equation \ref{1} becomes immediately recognizable as Fisher's equation in its classical form.
-It is otherwise part of a more general and widely inclusive family, known as Kolmogoroff--Petrovsky--Piscounoff equations.
+{\sc Remark:} Notice that in the special case of $\rho^*(\mathbf{x},t) = \rho(\mathbf{x},t)$ and $\delta = 0$, Equation \ref{1} becomes immediately recognizable as Fisher's equation in its classical form.
+It is otherwise part of a more general and widely inclusive family, known as Kolmogoroff-Petrovsky-Piscounoff equations.